nginxinc/nginx-ingress-workshops/Plus/labs/lab4/readme.md

     ![Dashboard](media/lab4_dashboard.png)

-    You should see the same Nginx Plus Dashboard as the `kubectl port-forward` test we did previously.
+    You should see the same NGINX Plus Dashboard as the `kubectl port-forward` test we did previously.
 Now your dashboard is exposed outside of your cluster at http://dashboard.example.com/dashboard.html.

     > **_Recommended:_** Leave this Dashboard Window open for the rest of the Workshop, you will refer to it often during later exercises.

     Congratulations!
-You have successfully configured your Ingress Controller for external access and the Nginx Plus Dashboard.
-Next we will deploy some application services and start routing some traffic through Nginx Ingress.
+You have successfully configured your Ingress Controller for external access and the NGINX Plus Dashboard.
+Next we will deploy some application services and start routing some traffic through NGINX Ingress.

 **This completes this Lab.**